Late Summer 2005 DVD Recommendations

 I think perhaps only something like Paramount’s three disc boxed

-The Daily Show: Indecision 2004 could make me
+set of The Daily Show: Indecision 2004 could make me

 laugh again after the tragedy that I think was last November’s